Baby Born With Natal Teeth

 When Should You Consult a Doctor for Treatment?

-The doctor upon examing the natal teeth may advise its removal in case the teeth seem loose or simply leveling the natal teeth to prevent any injury to the baby or mother while breastfeeding.
+The doctor upon examing the natal teeth may advise its removal in case the teeth seem loose or simply levelling the natal teeth to prevent any injury to the baby or mother while breastfeeding.
 You may also need medical treatment if the baby develops ulcers in his mouth.